lupyuen/lupyuen.github.io/src/tftp2.md

 100 9015k  100 9015k    0     0   411k      0  0:00:21  0:00:21 --:--:--  411k
 ```

-The Wired Ethernet Network looks hunky dory, no problems here.
+Our Wired Ethernet Network looks hunky dory, no problems here.

-(The Modified TFTP Server is slower because of the 1 millisecond delay between packets.
+(Our Modified TFTP Server is slower because of the 1 millisecond delay between packets.
 And we sent every packet twice)

-TODO

-_Does this problem happen for devices other than Star64 JH7110?_

-Nope this TFTP Timeout seems specific to Star64 JH7110.
+_So this TFTP Timeout seems specific to Star64 U-Boot?_

-So maybe U-Boot Bootloader on Star64 JH7110 is too slow to catch all the TFTP Packets?
+Yeah.
+So maybe U-Boot Bootloader on Star64 JH7110 is too slow to catch all the Incoming TFTP Packets?

 # What's Next